zammad/zammad-admin-documentation/manage/knowledge-base.rst

 Knowledge Base
 **************

-Publish your own library of FAQs, how-tos, internal SOPs and more with the **knowledge base**.
+Publish your own library of FAQs, how-tos, internal processes and more with the **knowledge base**.

+This document describes how to **configure** the knowledge base.
+For details on how to **use and edit** it, please refer to the :user-docs:`Zammad User Documentation </extras/knowledge-base.html>`.

 .. figure:: /images/manage/knowledge-base/knowledge-base-demo.png
    :alt: Sample Knowledge Base Index